IMPORTANT

 directives/. - RAG Context: Vector-retrieved findings from LanceDB.

-The agent (LLM) evaluates the goal against its available tools.
+The agent (LLM) evaluates the goal against its available tools, which are dynamically injected from the tool manifest.

-- Tool Mapping: Resolving internal skills vs. external MCP tools.
+- Tool Mapping: Resolving internal skills vs. external MCP tools via the dynamic registry.

-- Safety Pre-Check: The runner validates the tool choice against the Oversight Gate and Security Scanner.
+- Safety Pre-Check: The runner validates the tool choice against the Security Scanner.

 Tadpole OS enables agents to recruit specialists to handle sub-tasks.